 Fiber: 0.8 g

 You can thank grapes’ sugar content for that pounding headache you get after downing a couple glasses of wine.
 And while both red and green grapes are high in sugar, they’re also rich in antioxidants.
 You may have heard that red wine is touted as a “healthy” alcoholic drink because of its resveratrol content—a plant compound that has been linked to improving heart health, burning fat, and boosting weight loss.
 But wine contains only a fraction of the resveratrol and other protective phenolic compounds found in grapes, so experts recommend the best way to boost your consumption of polyphenol compounds is by directly increasing fruit consumption.

 Fiber: 3.6 g

 Touted for their high antioxidant content, blueberries are best known in health circles for anthocyanins, the phytonutrients that give them their blue-red tint and their dense antioxidant punch.
-That punch translates into serious brain food, as blueberries have been found in studies to protect our noggins against both oxidative stress and the effects of age-related mental decay manifested in Alzheimer's and dementia.
+That punch translates into serious brain food, as blueberries have been found in studies to protect our noggins against both oxidative stress and the effects of age-related mental decay manifested in Alzheimer’s and dementia.
 High in fiber, these berries are are good to just pop in your mouth!
-Not only will you fight aging, blueberries may also help perk things up in the bedroom.
+Not only will you fight aging, but blueberries may also help perk things up in the bedroom.